spham395/05-Python-Programming/chapter5/object-oriented/user-classes.md

 * * Python is typically 5-10x shorter than C++ equivalent
   * Python programs run slower than C++ at runtime
   * There isn’t a protected, public or private keyword per-say
-  * Python is better as a “glue” program or for fast implementations.
+  * Python is better as a "glue" program or for fast implementations.
 Thus why we use Python in socket programing for example

 #### Python Specific